-The strategy covers all types of woodland, from small-scale tree planting to landscape and productive forestry.
-It will help deliver both Scottish Government and National Park priorities relating to climate change, biodiversity and sustainable development.
+The strategy covers all scales and types of woodland management from small-scale tree planting for landscape and amenity to farm woodland, native woodland and productive conifer schemes of all sizes.
+It will help deliver both Scottish Government and National Park priorities relating to climate, biodiversity and sustainable development.

-Approximately 30% of the National Park is covered by woodland: around 22.5% productive conifers and 7.5% native woodlands.
-By comparison, the current woodland extent for Scotland is about 17%, yet the European Union's average is 38%.
-Our native woodlands are of global importance for nature, including rare temporal rainforests and the most southerly remnants of Scotland's ancient Caledonian pine forests
+31% of the National Park is currently covered by woodland of which a quarter is native woodland.
+This is above the current woodland extent for Scotland of 18%, but well below the European Union's average of 38%.
+Our native woodlands are of global importance for nature, including rare temperate rainforests and the most southerly remnants of Scotland's ancient Caledonian pine forests.

-The strategy covers all scales and types of woodland management from small scale tree planting for landscape and amenity, farm woodlands to native woodlands and productive conifer schemes of all sizes.
-It will also guide local implementation of the new national Scotland's Forestry Strategy 2019 -2029, as well as helping to achieve national woodland creation targets of which 3,000 - 5,000ha per year are native woodland.
+This strategy will also guide local implementation of the new national Scotland's Forestry Strategy 2019-2029, help to achieve national native woodland creation targets of 3,000-5,000 ha per year and, importantly, lead to our National Park Partnership Plan target of an additional 2,000 ha of woodland expansion by 2023.